 Students can progress from this qualification to:

-- A Level D&T: Product Design - Level 3 vocational qualifications, e.g. the BTEC Level 3 qualifications in Engineering - Employment, e.g. in a design or technology-based industry where an apprenticeship may be available
+- A Level D&T: Product Design - Level 3 vocational qualifications, e.g. qualifications in Engineering or Design - T levels in Manufacturing - Employment, e.g. in a design or technology-based industry where an apprenticeship may be available